Raphael-Boichot/The-TinyGB-Printer/README.md

 ## Current status : new PCB ordered for review and validation.

 # The TinyGB Printer - A portable Game Boy Printer emulator

-The tiniest possible Game Boy printer emulator storing images on SD card made with easily available parts and easy to assemble.
-Basically a demake of the [NeoGB printer](https://github.com/zenaro147/NeoGB-Printer), made by the same authors.
+The TinyGB Printer is the tiniest possible Game Boy printer emulator storing images on SD card made with easily available parts and easy to assemble.
+It is basically a demake of the [NeoGB printer](https://github.com/zenaro147/NeoGB-Printer) which it shares many functionality with.
 The device has 100% compatibility with all known GB/GBC games, homebrews included.
-It stores the printed images in pixel perfect 4x PNG by default.
+It stores the printed images in pixel perfect 4x PNG format by default.

 ## Yet another printer emulator ! what's different ?
-This emulator does not require any converter, it's like a [BitBoy](https://gameboyphoto.bigcartel.com/product/bitboy) but open access and much cheaper.
-This allows people working on a diversity of OS to get their images out of their precious saves without the hassle of installing / configuring / running a decoder.
+This emulator does not require any additional converter, it's like a [BitBoy](https://gameboyphoto.bigcartel.com/product/bitboy) but open access and much cheaper.
+The goal is to provide an easy way to get images out of your precious saves without the hassle of installing / configuring / running a decoder on a diversity of different OS .
 Here everything is simple: build the device, drop the compiled binary to it, print and publish immediately your images direct from the SD card.
 Only skill required is very basic knowldege in soldering.

 ## What's inside / how does it work ?
 The code is basically the [Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) (with a bit of butchering to adapt it) running on core 0 and a custom image decoder running on core 1 in parallel.
 Core 0 politely asks core 1 to convert data at certain times with a flag.
 Core 0 is ultra busy with interrupts while core 1 is pretty bored and has a ton of free time to create images.

 Why not starting from another emulator yet made for a Pi Pico ?
-Because I have tested / debugged / pimped this particular one during months with dozens of games and I'm sure it is 100% compatible even with homebrews.
+Because I have tested / debugged / pimped this particular one during months / years with more than 100 games and I'm sure it is 100% compatible even with homebrews.

 ## Easy to install
 - After soldering everything, connect the Raspberry Pi Pico with a USB cable to your computer while pressing BOOT, drop the uf2 file to the USB folder poping and enjoy your device.
 If it makes smoke, check for shorts with a multimeter.
-- If you want to modify the code and compile it, use the [Arduino IDE](https://www.arduino.cc/en/software) equiped with the [RP2040 core for Arduino IDE](https://github.com/earlephilhower/arduino-pico).
+- If you want to modify the code and compile it, use the [Arduino IDE](https://www.arduino.cc/en/software) equipped with the [RP2040 core for Arduino IDE](https://github.com/earlephilhower/arduino-pico).
 Then from the Arduino library manager install the [PNGEnc library](https://github.com/bitbank2/PNGenc) and the [Adafruit Neopixel for Arduino IDE](https://github.com/adafruit/Adafruit_NeoPixel), choose the Waveshare RP2040 PiZero and compile/upload with the default options.

 ## Easy to use
 - Switch the device on without touching anything, the LED flashes green, images are recorded automatically.
 This is perfect for the Game Boy Camera for example.
-Multi-print is of course supported.
+Multi-prints is of course supported.
 - Switch the device on while pressing the pushbutton : the LED flashes blue, all images are stacked together in a single file until you press the pushbutton to "tear paper".
 Some rare games require this (see compatibility list).
-- Switch device on and the LED blinks red on and off in cycle: SD card not connected or not formatted in FAT32.
+- Switch the device on and the LED blinks red on and off in cycle: SD card not connected or not formatted in FAT32.
 SD card can be inserted during this step, the device will then boot normally.

 A new folder is created at each boot.
 Each image file has a unique ID.
 Flashes during printing indicate packet transmission.
 Color of flashes indicates the mode (green for automatic, blue for tear mode).
-Red / magenta / yellow flashes during a print session indicate decoder / access to SD card / PNG encoding.
+Red / magenta / yellow flashes during a print session indicate decoder / access to SD card / PNG encoding. **Do not switch off while the led is on, images are being processed.**

 ## Easy to fabricate
 **Parts to order:**